DoraMatching/crawler-tools/readme.md

 # Crawler Tools

-A Tool crawl all articles on forums in Vietnam such as Viblo, Kipalog, DayNhauHoc,... written in Javascript programing language.
+A Tool crawl all articles on forums in Vietnam such as Viblo, Kipalog, DayNhauHoc,... written in Javascript programing language using Puppeteer - Chromium Web Driver.

 ## Install Yarn and Sequelize-cli